DavidBM/test-accounting/README.md

 The main.rs file makes sure to create and wrap the `File` in a `BufRead` and the output in a `BufWrite` for performance.

-The test become much simple when having a generic interface in the `lib.rs` as you can provide simple string to test the code.
+The testing becomes much simpler when having a generic interface in the `lib.rs` as you can provide simple string to test the code.
 Example:

 ```rust
 #[test]